odoo/documentation/content/administration/upgrade.rst

         .. important::
             The database is unavailable throughout the process.
 If anything goes wrong, the platform automatically reverts the upgrade, the same as it would be for a regular update.
 In case of success, a backup of the database before the upgrade is created and the database is made available in the new version of Odoo.

         The update of your custom modules must be successful to complete the entire upgrade process.
 Make sure the status of your staging upgrade is :guilabel:`successful` before trying it in production.
-More information on how to upgrade your custom modules can be found in :ref:`TODOUPG upgrade your customizations`.
+More information on how to upgrade your custom modules can be found in :ref:`upgrade/upgrading_customizations`.

     .. group-tab:: On-Premise